jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

     - Critical.
     - N/A - skip, don't know.

-11. What type of analysis are you running? (up to 4)
+11. What type of analysis are you running? (pick up to 4)
     - ❗I am not performing ML/statistical tasks.
     - Regression; predict a numeric output.
     - Classification; predict a categorical output.